kevincasey1222/J1_Spoke_Initial/README.md

 the whole atSpoke account, and it has access to all things.
 Also note that you can only create an API token if you have a Business or Enterprise level account (the basic Teams account does not provide API functionality).

+## Configuring the number of requests desired in your JupiterOne graph

+Requests are the support tickets in atSpoke.
+You can configure this integration to pull in the most recent X number of tickets with the env variable NUM_REQUESTS="X".
+If you set X to 0, atSpoke requests will not be pulled in to the graph.
+Note that the current max for X is 100.
+Invalid entries (letters, negative numbers, numbers above 100), will be treated as 0.

 ## Running the integration